-HFA4U1 Nutrition and Health Grade 12 University
+Nutrition and Health HFA4U1/E Grade 12 - In class or eLearning University

 This course examines the relationships between food, energy balance, and nutritional status; the nutritional needs of individuals at different stages of life; and the role of nutrition in health and disease.
 Students will evaluate nutrition-related trends and will determine how food choices can promote food security and environmental responsibility.
 Students will learn about healthy eating, expand their repertoire of food-preparation techniques, and develop their social science research skills by investigating issues related to nutrition and health.